McKinley Technology High School: History

-Enrollment fell from a peak of 2400 in the late 1960s to approximately 500 in the mid-1990s.
-The school was selected for closure during the period of the congressionally authorized financial control board.
-The school was shuttered in June 1997.
+Enrollment had fallen from a peak of 2,400 in the late 1960s to approximately 500 by the mid-1990s.
+The school was selected for closure during the period of the congressionally authorized financial control board, finally shuttering in June 1997.

 During the mayoral election campaign of 1998, then Chief Financial Officer Anthony A. Williams promised the city a technology-focused high school to connect city youth with the growing technology base of the Washington-area economy.
 After assuming the position of Mayor in January 1999, planning began on a school that did not have a decided location.
 In 2000 a decision was made to place the new school in the closed McKinley facility.
-Plans at that time included placing incubator companies in the facility and using the facility for professional development for the DC Public Schools and for the growing charter schools movement.
+Plans at that time included placing incubator companies in the facility and using the facility for professional development for the DC Public Schools and for the growing charter schools movement, none of which were implemented.
 In July 2001, the school's opening was delayed from 2002 to 2003.
 In January 2002, Daniel Gohl assumed the role of Founding Principal, coming from the Science Academy of Austin in Austin, Texas.
-In October 2002 the DC School Board delayed the opening again to September 2004.
-Renovations to the older campus and modernization in a manner consistent with its intended role as a technology school were cited as reasons for the delay.
+In October 2002 the DC School Board again delayed the opening to September 2004, with renovations to the older campus and modernization in a manner consistent with its intended role as a technology school cited as reasons for the delay.
 The school finally reopened on September 1, 2004, for grades 9 and 10.
-On August 28, 2006, the school had a complete program for grades 9-12 and an enrollment of 800 students.
+By the start of the 2006-07 school year, McKinley had finally enrolled a complete program for grades 9-12 and a population of 800 students.

-David Pinder was appointed principal in 2007.

-On September 7, 2012 Secretary of Education, Arne Duncan named McKinley a National Blue Ribbon School.
-David Pinder was awarded DCPS Principal of the Year, 2012.
+McKinley earned National Blue Ribbon School honors in 2012 and 2022.

+Academics

+When founded in 1902, Manual Training School #1 initially only offered manual and technical training and did not have the full curriculum of a senior high school.